robertorosero/pyhtonmig/Doc/library/xmlrpclib.rst

    return ``None``, and only store the call name and parameters in the :class:`MultiCall` object.
 Calling the object itself causes all stored calls to be transmitted as a single ``system.multicall`` request.
-The result of this call is a generator; iterating over this generator yields the individual results.
+The result of this call is a :term:`generator`; iterating over this generator yields the individual results.

 A usage example of this class is ::